 Apps Permissions: Set which organizations can access a specific app.

-Organization Permissions: Set which devices, dashboards and users belong to a specific Organization and can access it.
+Organization Permissions: Set which devices, dashboards, and users belong to a specific Organization and can access it.

-User Permissions: Add users to organizations, set passwords or revoke access when needed.
+User Permissions: Add users to organizations, set passwords, or revoke access when needed.

-Ubidots has committed itself to being a safe place for your IoT development, exploration, and deployments.
+Ubidots has committed itself to be a safe place for your IoT development, exploration, and deployments.
 Using the best practices provided in this article and limiting access with Ubidots Multi-AAA user management, you can ward off malicious intruders from your valuable insights.